Mexico City: Museums

 Mexico City has numerous museums dedicated to art, including Mexican colonial, modern and contemporary art, and international art.
 The Museo Tamayo was opened in the mid-1980s to house the collection of international contemporary art donated by Mexican painter Rufino Tamayo.
 The collection includes pieces by Picasso, Klee, Kandinsky, Warhol and many others, though most of the collection is stored while visiting exhibits are shown.
-The Museo de Arte Moderno is a repository of Mexican artists from the 20th century, including Rivera, Orozco, Siqueiros, Kahlo, Gerzso, Carrington, Tamayo, and also regularly hosts temporary exhibits of international modern art.
+The Museo de Arte Moderno is a repository of Mexican artists from the 20th century, including Rivera, Orozco, Siqueiros, Kahlo, Gerzso, Carrington, Tamayo, and regularly hosts temporary exhibits of international modern art.
 In southern Mexico City, the Carrillo Gil Museum showcases avant-garde artists, as does the Museo Universitario Arte Contemporáneo, designed by Mexican architect Teodoro González de León, inaugurated in late 2008.

 The Museo Soumaya, named after the wife of Mexican magnate Carlos Slim, has the largest private collection of original Rodin sculptures outside of France.
 It also has a large collection of Dalí sculptures, and recently began showing pieces in its masters collection including El Greco, Velázquez, Picasso and Canaletto.
 The museum inaugurated a new futuristic-design facility in 2011 just north of Polanco, while maintaining a smaller facility in Plaza Loreto in southern Mexico City.

 The Colección Júmex is a contemporary art museum located on the sprawling grounds of the Jumex juice company in the northern industrial suburb of Ecatepec.
 It has the largest private contemporary art collection in Latin America and hosts pieces from its permanent collection as well as traveling exhibits.
 The Museo de San Ildefonso, housed in the Antiguo Colegio de San Ildefonso in Mexico City's historic downtown district is a 17th-century colonnaded palace housing an art museum that regularly hosts world-class exhibits of Mexican and international art.
 The Museo Nacional de Arte is also located in a former palace in the historic center.
 It houses a large collection of pieces by all major Mexican artists of the last 400 years and also hosts visiting exhibits.

 Jack Kerouac, the noted American author, spent extended periods of time in the city, and wrote his 1959 masterpiece volume of poetry Mexico City Blues here.
 Another American author, William S. Burroughs, also lived in Colonia Roma where he accidentally shot his wife.
 Most of Mexico City's museums can be visited from Tuesday to Sunday from 10am to 5pm, although some of them have extended schedules, such as the Museum of Anthropology and History, which is open to 7pm.
 In addition to this, entrance to most museums are free on Sunday.
 In some cases a modest fee may be charged.

 The Memory and Tolerance Museum, inaugurated in 2011, showcases historical events of discrimination and genocide.
 Permanent exhibits include those on the Holocaust and other large-scale atrocities.
 It also houses temporary exhibits; one on Tibet was inaugurated by the Dalai Lama in September 2011.